This grammar begins with lexical rules. These are written in the

 from a semantic point of view, so a shift should be

 performed.
-The second is somewhat more involved - an IDENTIFIER
+The second is somewhat more involved - an IDENTIFIER at the

 start of a statement can either be a type name (making up a